sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

   ![Review Automation Activities](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/automation-activities.png "Review Activities for an Automation in Automation Studio") *Review Activities for an Automation in Automation Studio*

-8. Check that the Interaction completed by selecting the **Data Extensions** tab in Contact Builder, select the Data Extension and click on the **Records** tab.
+8. Check that the Interaction completed successfully by selecting the **Data Extensions** tab in Contact Builder, select the Data Extension and click on the **Records** tab.
 You should see that the 'Updated' value for the records has been set to 'True' by the Update Customer Data Activity in the Interaction.
 It may take a few minutes for the Interaction Trigger to hear the Event, so if the fields are not updated, check again later.

   ![Updated Data Extension Records](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/updated-data-extension-records.png "Data Extension records updated in Contact Builder") *Data Extension records updated in Contact Builder*

 ## Firing an Event using the Fuel REST API<a id="Firing-an-Event-using-the-Fuel-REST-API"></a>

-Next, we will use the contactEvents REST API method to add Event data to a Data Extension and fire an Interaction for a defined Interaction Trigger.
+Next, we will use the contactEvents method from the Fuel REST API to add Event data to a Data Extension and fire an Interaction for a defined Interaction Trigger.

-There are three different scenarios for using this API method:
+There are several different scenarios for using this API method.
+These include:

 * Add Event data for existing Contact and fire an Interaction
 * Add Event data, create new Contact and fire an Interaction